mykhakos/FreshPointSync/docs/source/product_page/init_product_page.rst

 In the example above, a ``ProductPageData`` object for location ID 296 is created from the serialized data stored in a cache file ``pageData_296.json``.
 A new ``ProductPage`` instance is created with this data.
-The page data is then updated, and the script prints whether the page has changed since the last update based on the value of MD5 hash of the page HTML contents.
+The page data is then updated, and the script prints whether the page products have changed since the last update based on the value of MD5 hash of the page HTML contents.
 Finally, the updated data is serialized and stored back to the file.

 .. tip::